Suits Filed Against Carnival Cruises, Cuban Firms Over Seized Property In Cuba

 Cubans Increasingly Anxious About Gas Shortages Under Trump Sanctions Against Venezuela

-But President Trump has increasingly taken a hard line on Cuba, citing what he says is its government's support for Venezuela's embattled President Nicolás Maduro.
-U.S. officials accuse Cuba of aiding Caracas with as many as 20,000 troops, an allegation Cuban authorities deny, and for which the U.S. has not provided proof.
+But Trump has increasingly taken a hard line on Cuba, citing what he says is its government's support for Venezuela's embattled President Nicolás Maduro.
+U.S. officials accuse Cuba of aiding Caracas with as many as 20,000 troops, an allegation Cuban authorities deny and for which the U.S. has not provided proof.

 European Union officials expressed "strong opposition" to the move to allow lawsuits under Title III, calling it "contrary to international law."

 Cuban authorities have put billboards up warning of potential economic hardship due to the Helms-Burton provisions.
-One seen in several busy intersections shows schoolkids next to a headline asking why their education budget has been cut.
+One seen in several busy intersections shows schoolchildren next to a headline asking why their education budget has been cut.

 And at this year's May Day workers' march in Havana, marchers held signs decrying Helms-Burton by name.
 Sixty-eight-year-old Flora Lorenza Sardina said the law is inhumane.
-President Trump "only thinks about money because he's rich, and he's capable of doing anything to get all the riches and gold in the world," she said.
+Trump "only thinks about money because he's rich, and he's capable of doing anything to get all the riches and gold in the world," she said.

 Long shot